SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2018-09-30-building-an-rpg-with-unity-2018-a-review.markdown

 ### Chapter 7, User Interface and System Feedback

-Your RPG might be the best in the world, but if your UI System, screens and so on are not also up to scratch, players are likely to put it down without even playing.&nbsp; In this chapter, you cover the essentials in fleshing out the games UI system, including updating the HUD and even a flashy NPC chat system.
+Your RPG might be the best in the world, but if your UI System, screens and so on are not also up to scratch, players are likely to put it down without even playing.
+In this chapter, you cover the essentials in fleshing out the games UI system, including updating the HUD and even a flashy NPC chat system.

 ### Chapter 8, Multiplayer Setup

-The modern trend for almost any game is to offer multi-player support, this is almost a given with most modern RPG’s.&nbsp; People want to go adventuring together, in teams or just to meet up and chat over a flagon of ale.&nbsp; This book nicely rounds off with a chapter on the essentials for getting running with Unity’s UNET networking system and getting your game talking well with others.
+The modern trend for almost any game is to offer multi-player support, this is almost a given with most modern RPG’s.
+People want to go adventuring together, in teams or just to meet up and chat over a flagon of ale.
+This book nicely rounds off with a chapter on the essentials for getting running with Unity’s UNET networking system and getting your game talking well with others.

 * * *

 [![clip_image006](/Images/wordpress/2018/09/clip_image006_thumb.png "clip\_image006")](/Images/wordpress/2018/09/clip_image006.png)

-I know the author in social circles and we have chatted on occasion, even when taking on the title I noted I am a critical reviewer.&nbsp; At the end of the day, this book just did not work for me.&nbsp; It has a LOT of great content in it regarding game theory, RPG design and planning.&nbsp; However, the execution in to a Unity project did not lend itself to a beginner and I feel intermediates / advanced users would question the implementation at times, it is a a book sadly without a specific target audience.
+I know the author in social circles and we have chatted on occasion, even when taking on the title I noted I am a critical reviewer.
+At the end of the day, this book just did not work for me.
+It has a LOT of great content in it regarding game theory, RPG design and planning.
+However, the execution in to a Unity project did not lend itself to a beginner and I feel intermediates / advanced users would question the implementation at times, it is a a book sadly without a specific target audience.

 There are some real gems in here and good lessons to be learned in designing and crafting an RPG game, including networking which a lot of books do not cover.